it-innovation/sam/doc/base.rst

    objects that may be created.
 This will be false for potential child objects that can never be created in the current configuration.

+.. function:: isRef(?Object)

+   This object is a reference type (it is passed by reference).

+.. function:: isConstant(?Object)

+   This object is a constant type (it is passed by value).

 .. function:: isA(?Object, ?Type)

    The object has the given type.
 Note than an object may have multiple